retardedPhDs/.github/profile/README.md

 # Overview
-retardedPhDs is an organization for stupid phd students
+retardedPhDs is an organization for stupid phd students, currently only one member.
 # Contacts
-The principal member is that really stupid one [@wangs](https://github.com/WANGSSSSSSS)
+The principal member is that really stupid one [@wangs](https://github.com/WANGSSSSSSS).
+If you feel stupid about yourself, generally that is fact, so just drop me mail to enroll.